 Those who have never experienced depression may think of it as no more than a bad case of the blues.
 We picture someone who is constantly sad or who attempts suicide.
 But this is merely the tip of the iceberg when it comes to depression symptoms.
-Science has proven that this is a mental disorder that can also include real physical symptoms.
-Depression is now known to wreak havoc on the body as well as the mind.
+Science has proven that this is a mental disorder that can also include physical symptoms that wreak havoc on the body as well as the mind.

 Depression and the Immune System: A Close Connection